 John Buck is both a sculptor and a printmaker.
 He works with two interrelated bodies of work: carved wood, assemblage and bronze sculptures, and large, multicolored woodblock prints.
 Since beginning his collaboration with Bud Shark in 1983, Buck has explored the expressive possibilities of woodblock in more than 40 different prints.

 Using a pen, a nail or his fingernail, Buck incises the wood planks that form the base and background of his prints with images and symbols drawn from the daily news, from his own sculpture and from nature.
 Embedded in this active visual field is a large, carved image, often a figure, but he has also depicted a jar full of fireflies, an eagle, or a subtly colored moth.
 The relationship between these two elements first engages the viewer in an appreciation of the beauty of the graphic quality in the print and then begins a conversation about our world and our place in it.

 John Buck lives in Montana and Hawaii and has shown his woodcuts and sculptures widely.
 He created a major bronze sculpture commission for Lewis and Clark College, Portland, Oregon.
 His work is in the collections of The Art Institute of Chicago, The Brooklyn Museum, The Museum of Modern Art, The San Francisco Museum of Modern Art, The Seattle Art Museum, The Library of Congress and many others.

-A retrospective of John Buck’s graphic work titled "John Buck: Iconography" is on an extended national tour.
-It will be on view at the Crocker Art Museum, Sacramento, CA, from March 12th through May 15th, 2011.
-A catalogue raisonne, including the 43 woodcut editions printed by Shark’s, has been published in conjunction with the exhibition.
+A retrospective of John Buck’s graphic work titled "John Buck: Iconography" traveled on an extended national tour through 2011.
+A catalogue raisonne, including the 43 woodcut editions printed by Shark’s, was published in conjunction with the exhibition.

 To view or download a complete biography, please click here